dalgibbard/firehol-to-routeros/README.md

 # firehol-to-routeros
 Small python script to produce RouterOS compatible blocklists from FireHOL Level1

+Also configurable enough to take any URL containing a list of CIDRs and make a custom RouterOS compatible Address-List

 ## Setup
 It's assumed that you'd use this script to produce a RouterOS-compatible Firehol blocklist, and then host this from a webserver somewhere.